Kendall County Probate and Appointment of Executor Attorney

 EXPERIENCED PROBATE AND ESTATE PLANNING ATTORNEYS IN YORKVILLE, OSWEGO, PLAINFIELD, JOLIET, AND PLANO IL

-Sean Robertson and his team of six (6) professionals assist you with every aspect of the probate and non-probate process.
+his team of six (6) professionals assist you with every aspect of the probate and non-probate process.
 Our team of professionals and attorneys are skilled, caring and thorough.
 We are also timely and responsive.
-Sean Robertson has over fourteen (14) years of legal experience assisting with estates and trusts, probate and guardianship, small estate affidavits, and affidavits of heirship.
-Sean Robertson resides in Yorkville, Illinois and has offices in Naperville and Shorewood, Illinois.
-Sean Robertson and Robertson Legal Group, LLC may be reached at 630-780-1034.
+Sean has over fourteen (14) years of legal experience assisting with estates and trusts, probate and guardianship, small estate affidavits, and affidavits of heirship.
+Sean resides in Yorkville, Illinois and has offices in Naperville and Shorewood, Illinois.
+Robertson Legal Group, LLC may be reached at 630-780-1034.

 CONTACT SEAN ROBERTSON AND ROBERTSON LEGAL GROUP, LLC